 Some of the best reasons to visit San Diego in the winter are the holiday celebrations.
 You can go ice skating within sight of the beach, watch a big balloon parade, or see Santa Claus ride a surfboard.
-Except during the year-end holidays, you can also get lower prices on hotel rooms.
+And if you travel outside of the holiday period, you can also get lower prices on hotel rooms.

 Winter Weather in San Diego

 Winter's daytime temperatures are generally comfortable, but it can be cloudy and rainy, a real disappointment if you were dreaming of a sunny getaway.
 A local might tell you that winter is the wettest and coldest time of year in San Diego, but, of course, it's all relative.
 What seems cold to Californians may feel like a summer day if you're coming from the Midwest or Northeast.

 |Average High Temp.||Average Low Temp.||Average Days of Rain|

 |December||65 F (18 C)||51 F (11 C)||4 days|

 |January||65 F (18 C)||51 F (11 C)||4 days|

 |February||66 F (19 C)||52 F (11 C)||4 days|

 Southern California rainfall varies widely from year to year, so use the averages with care.
 In a dry winter, you might see nothing but blue skies and sun.
 In a wet one, you might get drenched in a downpour.
 The only way to find out what conditions will be during your trip is to check the forecast a few days ahead of time.